I want to go over some of the best practices in optimizing your rows and columns inside the Query Editor.

-You can also do transformations by right-clicking any column and selecting an option such as Remove, Remove Other Columns, Duplicate Column, Add Column From Examples, and more.
+You can also do transformations by right-clicking any column and selecting an option such as Remove, Remove Other Columns, Duplicate Column, or Add Column From Examples.

 If there are any errors inside your table, you can click Remove Errors to clean the respective data.
 In addition to that, you can also see options to group, fill, pivot, unpivot, and move your Power BI columns.

 Lastly, you can make use of the filter feature inside Power BI columns.
 Just click the drop-down in the column name, and then filter the data accordingly.

 Let’s delve deeper into those techniques I mentioned.
 I’ll show you real examples of how you can optimize your columns.
 The first scenario is about removing a column from your table.